Open Data Hub logo

 4. Optional: If you want to change the default resource name for your project, click Edit resource name.

 The resource name is what your resource is labeled in OpenShift.
 Valid characters include lowercase letters, numbers, and hyphens (-).
-The resource name cannot exceed 30 characters, and must start and end with a letter or number.
+The resource name cannot exceed 30 characters, and it must start with a letter and end with a letter or number.

 Note: You cannot change the resource name after the project is created.
 You can edit only the display name and the description.